-Response: Across the city Council there were contractual elements to the budget that were inflated year on year however those not contractually bound would not be inflated.
-The actual spend in 2023 was £250,000 and broadly, the budget for 2024 had been set at £250,000 but that figure could be higher once the programme was agreed.
+Response: There were contractual obligations to be considered which inflated year on year however those not contractually bound would not be inflated.
+The actual spend in 2023 was £250,000 and broadly, the budget for 2024 had been set at £250,000.